d-pac/restful-keystone/README.md

 All requests respond with a `200 OK` status if the request was succesful, except for `remove` requests which will return `204 No Content`.

-When something goes wrong appropriate errors are thrown, however keystone-restful does not provide any error handling out of the box, i.e. you need to make sure you have some kind of error handling middleware in place.
+When something goes wrong appropriate errors are thrown, however restful-keystone does not provide any error handling out of the box, i.e. you need to make sure you have some kind of error handling middleware in place.

 ### Permissions

-Keystone-restful does **NOT** provide any security checks, i.e. if you expose a resource it is available to anonymous requests !!
+restful-keystone does **NOT** provide any security checks, i.e. if you expose a resource it is available to anonymous requests !!
 You need to set up any restrictions you want to see applied to routes yourself.
 (Probably this will change in the near future)

 ## Roadmap